slightlyoffbeat/firefox-css-grid/04-fractional-unit/README.md

 ## Part 4: The fr Unit.

 ### The fr Unit
 In our first grid, we created columns with a fixed px width.
 That's great, but it isn't very flexible.
 Thankfully, CSS Grid Layout introduces a new unit of length called `fr` (short for fraction).
 MDN defines the `fr` unit as a unit which "represents a fraction of the available space in the grid container".
-Lets say we want to create rewrite our previous grid to be 800px wide with three equal width columns.
-We could write as:
+Say we want to create rewrite our previous grid to be 800px wide with three equal-width columns.
+We could write our CSS:

 ```
 .container {